wasmerio/wasmer/lib/README.md

   differ:
   * `engine-universal` — stores the code in a custom file format, and loads it in memory,
-  * `engine-staticlib` — stores executable code in a native static object library, in addition to emitting a C header file, which both can be linked against a sandboxed WebAssembly runtime environment for the compiled module with no need for runtime compilation,
   * `object` — A library to cross-generate native objects for various platforms.
 * `middlewares` — A collection of middlewares, like `metering` that